Back to All Events

 Grants don’t build trust—relationships do.

 The philanthropic sector is at a crossroads.
 Communities are calling for more than funding—they want transparency and shared power.
-In the Re/Designing Trust in Action Lab, funders and philanthropic leaders step out of their silos and into co-creation with the people they serve.
-Together, participants build trust-centered frameworks that transform how decisions are made, how impact is defined, and how philanthropy shows up in solidarity, not saviorism.
+In the Re/Designing Trust in Action Lab, funders, philanthropic leaders, and program managers will further step out of their offices and into co-creation with the people they fund and serve.
+Together, participants will develop trust-centered interventions and models that transform how decisions are made, how impact is defined, and how philanthropy is expressed in solidarity, not saviorism.

 Example Trust Redesign Opportunities in Philanthropy: